 Caring for our patients and developing a good relationship with them is an important part of the reward we hope to achieve from our work.
-If this partnership, with mutual trust and empathy is not important for a patient, as it is or us, we would recommend that we are not right for them.
+If this partnership, based on mutual trust and empathy, is not as important for a patient as it is for us, we would recommend that we are not right for them.

 We want rhinoplasty surgery to increase all our patients’ sense of wellbeing and confidence.
 If surgery is performed when it cannot achieve the aesthetic improvement or level of control over the result a patient wants and expects, or is performed for a patient with a psychological condition, it risks making them feel let down and resentful, dissatisfied and more unhappy.
 This risks making psychological help more difficult and may make an underlying personality disorder or Body Dysmorphic Disorder worse.
 In cases like these, the primary treatment is medical and psychological, not surgical.